CEMC-gitworkshop-2018/repo2/song.md

-Then came the rain to wash the spider out
+Down came the rain to wash the spider out